mattermost/mattermost-operator/charts/mattermost-operator/README.md

 ## 2.1 Prerequisites

-Before you install the Mattermost Operator Helm chart the respectice k8s namespaces need to be created.
+Before you install the Mattermost Operator Helm chart the respective k8s namespaces need to be created.
 To create all required namespaces you should run:

 ```
 kubectl create namespace mattermost-operator